Valley-peak modulation in phase space: a law-invariant VPM and its theta-function structure: Amplitude-domain VPM

 In \cite{Starkey_2016}, an amplitude-domain VPM metric was defined to relate valley filling to read noise.
-For simplicity of discussion, we note that this amplitude-domain metric is invariant w.r.t.\ $\mu$ and $g$, so one may set $\mu=0$ and $g=1$ rendering a function of two variables: quanta exposure and read noise.
+For simplicity of discussion, we note that this amplitude-domain metric is invariant w.r.t.\ $\mu$ and $g$, so one may set $\mu=0$ and $g=1$ rendering a function of two variables: $H$ and $\sigma$.
+One representative form used in practice is